 |Value||Eligibility||Open date||Close date|

-d. completed at least 48 credit points in an undergraduate Social Work degree at the University of Sydney.
+a.
+Applicants must be currently enrolled full-time in an undergraduate degree at the University of Sydney.

 a.
 The Scholarship will be awarded on the basis of:

 III. a personal statement that demonstrates their financial disadvantage and how this scholarship will support their studies